-If you are facing a CDV charge in Charlotte, NC, it is vital that you work with an experienced domestic violence attorney like the staff at Remington & Dixon in Charlotte.
+If you are facing a CDV charge in Charlotte, NC, it is vital that you work with an experienced Charlotte family law attorney like the staff at Remington & Dixon in Charlotte.
 Our lawyers will make sure that you are given a fair trial, a fair investigation, and if the allegations against you are a misrepresentation of the facts, your lawyers will leave no stone unturned to prove that this is the case.
-Don’t face charges as serious as criminal domestic violence alone — consult an experienced CDV defense attorney at Remington & Dixon today.
+Don’t face charges as serious as criminal domestic violence alone — consult an experienced charlotte divorce attorney at Remington & Dixon today.

 Brandon double-majored in Political Science and Criminal Justice at the University of North Carolina at Charlotte.
 He earned his Juris Doctor from Barry University School of Law in Orlando, Florida.
 Throughout his career, Brandon has received numerous awards and recognition from his peers and agencies that rate attorneys.
 A few of these awards are from The National Trial Lawyers: Top 100 Trial Lawyer in 2014, The National Trial Lawyers: Top 40 Under 40 in 2014, Nation’s Top One Percent: National Association of Distinguished Counsel in 2015, Super Lawyers: Rising Stars in 2018 and 2019, and North Carolina Business Magazine: Legal Elite in 2019, among others.